-An implementation of a RPL [RFC6550] Objective Function (OF), such as the RPL Objective Function Zero (OF0) [RFC6552] that is used in the Minimal 6TiSCH Configuration [I-D.ietf-6tisch-minimal] to support RPL over a static schedule, may leverage, for its internal computation, the information maintained by 6top.
+An implementation of a RPL [RFC6550] Objective Function (OF), such as the RPL Objective Function Zero (OF0) [RFC6552] that is used in the Minimal 6TiSCH Configuration [RFC8180] to support RPL over a static schedule, may leverage, for its internal computation, the information maintained by 6top.

 Most OFs require metrics about reachability, such as the ETX.
 6top creates and maintains an abstract neighbor table, and this state may be leveraged to feed an OF and/or store OF information as well.
-In particular, 6top creates and maintains an abstract neighbor table.
-A neighbor table entry contains a set of statistics with respect to that specific neighbor including the time when the last packet has been received from that neighbor, a set of cell quality metrics (e.g. RSSI or LQI), the number of packets sent to the neighbor or the number of packets received from it.
-This information can be obtained through 6top management APIs as detailed in the 6top sublayer specification [I-D.wang-6tisch-6top-sublayer] and used for instance to compute a Rank Increment that will determine the selection of the preferred parent.
+A neighbor table entry may contain a set of statistics with respect to that specific neighbor including the time when the last packet has been received from that neighbor, a set of cell quality metrics (e.g.

+RSSI or LQI), the number of packets sent to the neighbor or the number of packets received from it.
+This information can be obtained through 6top management APIs and used for instance to compute a Rank Increment that will determine the selection of the preferred parent.

 6top provides statistics about the underlying layer so the OF can be tuned to the nature of the TSCH MAC layer.
-6top also enables the RPL OF to influence the MAC behaviour, for instance by configuring the periodicity of IEEE std 802.15.4 Extended Beacons (EB's).
+6top also enables the RPL OF to influence the MAC behaviour, for instance by configuring the periodicity of IEEE Std 802.15.4 Extended Beacons (EBs).
 By augmenting the EB periodicity, it is possible to change the network dynamics so as to improve the support of devices that may change their point of attachment in the 6TiSCH network.

 Some RPL control messages, such as the DODAG Information Object (DIO) are ICMPv6 messages that are broadcast to all neighbor nodes.
 With 6TiSCH, the broadcast channel requirement is addressed by 6top by configuring TSCH to provide a broadcast channel, as opposed to, for instance, piggybacking the DIO messages in Enhance Beacons.

-Consideration was given towards finding a way to embed the Route Advertisements and the RPL DIO messages (both of which are multicast) into the IEEE std 802.15.4 Enhanced Beacons.
+Consideration was given towards finding a way to embed the Route Advertisements and the RPL DIO messages (both of which are multicast) into the IEEE Std 802.15.4 Enhanced Beacons.
 It was determined that this produced undue timer coupling among layers, that the resulting packet size was potentially too large, and required it is not yet clear that there is any need for Enhanced Beacons in a production network.